EternityForest/SG1/SG1Protocol.md

 ### Payload(Not present in Beacon messages)
 ChaCha20 encrypted using the channel key.
 The IV is the IV of the message.

-The associated data is the 3 bytes of header after FEC decoding, followed by the IV of the message we are responding to, if this is a reply.
+The associated data is the 3 bytes of header after FEC decoding, followed by the IV of the message we are responding to, if this is a reply or special reply.

 ### MAC(Not present in Beacon messages)
 This is 8 bytes long, and it is the ChaChaPoly AEAD mac

+## Special packets

+If a SPECIAL_REPLY packet is empty, it exists entirely to set the clock on the other device.

+In generaal, special packets should not be passed to user code.

 ## Beaconing